-I walked downtown. . . . and saw her.
+I walked downtown.
+After walking more than thirty minutes, I rounded the corner and saw her.
+I walked downtown and saw her.
 I walked more than thirty minutes.

-Explanation Both shortened sentences use three ellipses plus a period.
+Both shortened sentences use three ellipses plus a period.
 In the first, the period comes immediately after the word "downtown," because that's where the period falls in the original sentence.
 In the second, there is a space before the period because the original sentence continues.